OlsonZacheryFS/pewpew/guide/src/config/common-types/expressions.md

 > The pewpew 0.5.x expression functions `if()`, `min()`, and `max()` are removed, as JS itself
 > has alternatives; respectively: ternaries, `Math.max()`, and `Math.min()`.

+> **WARNING**: Please ensure that no expression ultimately evaluates to `undefined`.
+The JS engine
+> doesn't handle converting that very well.

 ## Helper functions

 <table>